viv1729/useful-scripts/README.md

 ## backup crawler
 Create an incremental backup directory for all your important stuffs.

-*It handles backup directory size with multiple filters to keep it small so that you can push it github or drive.*
+*You can keep the backup directory to a small size by using multiple filters so that it can be pushed to github or drive.*

 **Features:**